-- What is the towing capacity of the towing vehicle?
-Be sure to read the tow vehicle manufacturer's recommendations. - What is the distance that will be travelled?
-Some vehicles have restrictions on how far and how long they can tow. - Is the proper towing equipment going to be used?
-See your dealer or trailering professional for additional advice and equipment recommendations. - Is the vehicle ready to be towed?
+- The towing capacity of the towing vehicle.
+Be sure to read the tow vehicle manufacturer's recommendations. - How far the vehicle will be towed.
+Some vehicles have restrictions on how far and how long they can be towed. - The proper towing equipment.
+See your dealer or trailering professional for additional advice and equipment recommendations. - If the vehicle is ready to be towed.
 Just as preparing the vehicle for a long trip, make sure the vehicle is prepared to be towed.